alhazmy13/aws-serverless-skeleton/README.md

         trigger: PostConfirmation
  ```

-And in your env file just change the `authorizer` to :
+In your env file just change the `authorizer` to :

 ```yaml
 authorizer: